AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Results

 \subsubsection{Behavioral Observations}

 During the execution of tasks, the researchers noted specific interaction patterns that influenced the system's performance:

-\begin{itemize} \item \textbf{Curve learning:} Regarding the ``Find an Object'' function, users initially struggled to interpret the varying vibration frequencies.
-However, after the third attempt in the training phase, participants displayed a smoother scanning motion, suggesting that the ``Geiger counter'' metaphor, while effective, requires a short adaptation period.
+\begin{itemize} \item \textbf{Learning curve:} { Regarding the ``Find an Object'' function, users initially struggled to interpret the varying vibration frequencies.
+However, after the third attempt in the training phase, participants displayed a smoother scanning motion, suggesting that the continuous haptic guidance scheme is effective but requires a short adaptation period. }

 \item \textbf{Distance estimation:} In the OCR task (Task B), some participants held the document too close to the lens.
 Conversely, others held the document too far away or positioned it such that the capture encompassed a broad area of unnecessary text.